Faith-Okamoto/GWAS_pipeline/README.md

 8.  **Compress images, knit report and create minio public link**
-    -I convert the Locuszoom PDFs to png and compress the Manhattan plots using command-line tools. -After knitting the report, copy the html file to the **/projects/ps-palmer/s3/data/** directory.
+    -I convert the Locuszoom PDFs to png and compress the Manhattan plots using command-line tools.
+    -After knitting the report, copy the
+    html file to the **/projects/ps-palmer/s3/data/** directory.
     p50_reports = directory for all P50 projects. u01_reports = U01
+    projects.
-    projects -Please follow the pinned document on TSCC channel for minio access key.
+    -Please follow the pinned document on TSCC channel for minio access key.

 ``` bash